A short film about citizenship

 So where did we start?
 Dominic Lodge, long-time collaborator and friend from Southern Health, proposed the idea of making a short film about citizenship.
 We suggested that the right personal story would bring the idea alive.
 Together we looked at several possible ideas emerging from across the trust, and although we were close to making others, Andrew’s story was the one that captured the imagination.

-We both wanted an inspiring story, one that would resonate with service-users, frontline staff and management teams alike.
+The plan We both wanted an inspiring story, one that would resonate with service-users, frontline staff and management teams alike.
 A story that was authentic, based within the Health Trust and was happening now.

 Using Simon Duffy’s Seven Keys to Citizenship as a foundation, we wanted to show - rather than tell - how Andrew's life embodied these principles.